-Plenary Health has agreed to reach substantial completion of the hospital by fall 2016.
+Plenary Health has agreed to reach substantial completion by spring 2017.

 The construction schedule can only be modified in very limited circumstances, in accordance with the project agreement.
-Plenary Health's final payment will not commence until substantial completion (i.e., until it has completed building the new hospital and it has been certified as complete by an independent consultant).
+Plenary Health's payment will not commence until substantial completion (i.e., until it has completed building the expansion and it has been certified as complete by an independent certifier.